ConnorOswalt/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 ## Run Instructions

 required:
-git
+git,
-python 3.7 to 3.12 (not older or newer) unix command line interface
+python 3.7 to 3.12 (not older or newer), unix command line interface

 Step 1.
 Clone this repository